unahouExosite/docs/guides/user-management.md

     ```
   * Second, create an endpoint for returning current user info.
 This can be used to check logged-in user for access restriction.

-    For use of MrMurano, create endpoint  **endpoints/api-session-user.get.lua** and put the following code into it.
+    For use of Murano CLI, create endpoint  **endpoints/api-session-user.get.lua** and put the following code into it.

     ```lua
     --#ENDPOINT GET /api/session/user